LNCS

 SOFSEM Profile

-Among the annual conferences and symposia in computing, SOFSEM maintains a unique position.
-With its relatively high number of invited talks and its selected contributed papers on current research, as well as through its wellknown familiar atmosphere, SOFSEM is an appreciable mix of an international symposium and a winter school.
-It is a proven format, combining the presentations of original, high-quality research with lectures on trending themes in foundations and their, often interdisciplinary, background.
+SOFSEM maintains a unique position among the annual conferences and symposia in computing.
+Through its invited talks and the selected contributed papers on current research, as well as its well-known familiar atmosphere, SOFSEM is an appreciable mix of an international symposium and a winter school.
+It is a proven format, combining the presentation of original, high-quality research papers with lectures on trending themes in foundations and their, often interdisciplinary, background.

-SOFSEM conferences are held in-person.
-Traditionally housing all participants at the same location, the conference provides an optimal framework for discussions, meetings, research initiatives, new contacts, and socializing.
-SOFSEM fosters the international co-operation among researchers working in all areas of fundamental computer science and its bordering fields, in all stages of their career.
+SOFSEM conferences are conducted in person.
+Traditionally housing all participants at the same venue, the conference provides an optimal set-up for discussions, meetings, research initiatives, new contacts, and social interactions.
+SOFSEM encourages the co-operation and exchange of ideas among researchers across all domains of fundamental computer science and its bordering fields, in all stages of their career.
 It makes SOFSEM especially attractive for young computer scientists.

 SOFSEM focuses on novel research and current developments in all key areas in fundamental computer science and its interfaces to the foundations of artificial intelligence (algorithms, AI-inspired methods, computational complexity, formal models).
-SOFSEM's list of topics of interest was renewed in 2022 and evolves with the trends in foundational research in computing for every SOFSEM.
+SOFSEM's list of topics of interest was renewed in 2022 and evolves with the developments and trends in foundational research in computing with each edition of the conference.

 Awards